How to design new cities when there are so many unpredictable events around?

-When architect Farnaz Manzour designed a building in Mariupol in 2020, he didn’t know that his idea of connecting what was with what was coming would be halted by the of early 2022.
+When architect Farnaz Manzour designed a building in Mariupol in 2020, he didn’t know that his idea of connecting what was with what was coming would be halted by the events of early 2022.

 The past year has shown the fragility of implementing the plans, but on the other hand, it has also shown the strength of people in overcoming the difficulties that arise in unexpected ways.